Home > Reviews > Douglas Summit Review

 Is Douglas Summit a good mattress?

 If you’re looking for an average full-foam mattress, the Douglas Summit can be adequate.
+However, in our mattress review testing, the Summit mattress underperformed on cooling features, motion isolation, and edge support.

 Can I sleep on my Douglas Summit mattress right away?